-Studies indicate that renewable energy technologies create more jobs than fossil fuel technologies.
-For instance, per dollar of expenditure, spending on renewable energy will produce nearly 70 per cent more jobs than spending on fossil fuels (Chen, 2017).
+Studies indicate that renewable energy technologies create more jobs than fossil-fuel technologies.
+For instance, per dollar of expenditure, spending on renewable energy will produce nearly 70% more jobs than spending on fossil fuels (Chen, 2017).
 Similarly, solar PV could create more than twice the number of jobs per unit of electricity generation compared with coal or natural gas (UKERC, 2014).
-Biomass and waste as sources of energy can also have important employment implications in agriculture and waste management.
-In developing countries increased demand for biomass may not necessarily increase employment, as a large share of the population already depends on agriculture but will shift crops and may impact local food prices and food security.

-To some extent this is due to the fact that renewable energy technologies are not yet as fully matured as conventional technologies.
+To some extent this is owed to the fact that renewable energy technologies are not yet as fully matured as conventional technologies.
 Labour productivity in the renewable sector can be expected to rise.
-The ongoing mechanization of biofuels feedstock harvesting in Brazil is already lowering the requirement for agricultural labourers and is leading to changes in required skills.
+The ongoing mechanisation of biofuels feedstock harvesting in Brazil is already lowering the requirement for agricultural labourers and is leading to changes in required skills.
 Production of equipment such as solar PV panels and wind turbines is also subject to increased automation, as are operation and maintenance (O&M) activities.

 Still, the energy transition from fossil fuels to renewables will likely be accompanied by net employment gains.
-In addition to the expansion of renewable energy, jobs will be created through investments in smart grids, modern transmission and distribution networks, storage capacity to help integrate variable renewable energy supplies into the grid, charging infrastructure for electric vehicles and other measures.
-Important employment gains are expected in the construction sector and R&D as current buildings are retrofitted and transport and production processes altered to be more energy efficient.
+In addition to the expansion of renewable energy, jobs will be created through investments in smart grids, modern transmission and distribution networks, storage capacity to help integrate variable renewable energy supplies into the grid, charging infrastructure for electric vehicles, and other measures.

-Meanwhile, dynamics within the fossil fuel sector (rising

-mechanization, overcapacities and industry consolidation) are increasingly translating into job losses, especially in the coal industry.
+Meanwhile, dynamics within the fossil fuel sector (rising mechanisation, overcapacities and industry consolidation) are increasingly translating into job losses, especially in the coal industry.
 Renewable energy employment could expand to around 25 million people worldwide by 2030, outpacing job losses in the conventional energy sector by some 6 million workers (IRENA, 2017a).
-A key challenge for policymakers will be to ensure that the energy transition is fair, which requires smoothing the adjustment for affected workers and communities.
+A key challenge for policy-makers will be to ensure that the energy transition is fair, which requires smoothing the adjustment for affected workers and communities.

-Greater energy efficiency translates into direct employment opportunities in R&D for energy efficiency technologies, production of materials such as building insulation and of equipment such as more efficient appliances, and finally in the installation and maintenance of such materials and equipment, with strong employment gains expected in the construction sector.
+Another factor affecting employment is energy efficiency.
+Employment is created in R&D for energy-efficiency technologies, production of materials such as building insulation and of equipment such as more efficient appliances, and finally in the installation and maintenance of such materials and equipment.
 Energy efficiency allows for money to be spent elsewhere in the economy.
-On a job-creation level and considering the economic linkages across industries, each US\$ 1 million spent in energy efficiency supports 7.72 jobs, while similar expenditures in the renewable and fossil fuel sectors create 7.49 and 2.65 jobs, respectively (Garret-Peltier 2017).
-But if overall energy demand continues to increase regardless, greater efficiency will not necessarily entail job loss in extracting, refining and distributing fuels, or in producing electricity.
+On the other hand, greater efficiency could also entail some job loss in extracting, refining and distributing fuels, and in producing electricity, for example.